Legal Process Outsourcing / Service-Firm

 What are legal outsourcing services?

 Legal outsourcing services route defined legal and legal-support work to an external provider that returns the work product to your firm for review.
 Legal Tank handles four service lines for law firms and in-house legal departments: contract drafting and review, legal research and memos, document review for discovery and due diligence, and litigation support including deposition summaries and trial-prep work.
 Under ABA Model Rule 5.3, your engaging attorney supervises the work; deliverables come back to your firm and you sign and file under your firm's letterhead.
-Scope a workload at /get-a-quote and the recommendation returns a service-line fit, an engagement-model proposal, and a credentialed paralegal or contract attorney matched to the lane.
+Scope a workload at /get-quote and the recommendation returns a service-line fit, an engagement-model proposal, and a credentialed paralegal or contract attorney matched to the lane.

 How much does legal outsourcing cost?